New York City Center: Architecture

 New York City Center was built by the Shriners between 1922 and 1924 as the Mecca Temple, a Masonic house of worship.
-The building was designed by architects Harry P. Knowles (a Master Mason), who died before its completion, in conjunction with the firm of Clinton and Russell.
+The building was designed by architects Harry P. Knowles, a Master Mason who died before its completion, in conjunction with the firm of Clinton and Russell.
 The building's design is Neo-Moorish, although sources have described the 55th Street wing as "Moresco-Baroque" and "delightfully absurd".
 An article for the Architectural Forum characterized the Shriners' clubhouses in general as "Saracenic".

 The building contains a steel superstructure.
 The roof is carried by a large 65 ST girder measuring 92.5 ft long and 13 ft wide.
-The New York City Landmarks Preservation Commission (LPC) wrote that, at the time, it was the largest piece of steel ever installed in a New York City building.
+The New York City Landmarks Preservation Commission (LPC) wrote that, at the time, it was the largest piece of steel ever installed in a building in New York City.

 Form and facade

-In keeping with the Shriners' heritage, the City Center building's facade incorporates several motifs inspired by Islamic architecture.
+In keeping with the Shriners' heritage, the City Center's facade incorporates several motifs inspired by Islamic architecture.
 Knowles had to work around the irregularly shaped site, and he needed to accommodate meeting rooms, an auditorium, and a banquet hall.
 As such, he placed the clubrooms and lodge rooms on the northern half of the site, which was narrower and faced 56th Street.
 The northern portion of the building, at 12 stories high, is also taller than the rest of the building.
 The auditorium and banquet hall were placed on the wider southern half, facing 55th Street, since these spaces were to be used much more frequently.
 The southern part of the building has a tiled rooftop dome.